Contact

 Children and Youth with Special Healthcare Needs (CYSHCN)

-• Strategy 6a: Support a web-based application to address effective care coordination in the Medical Home Portal (p.
-28)
+• Strategy 6a: Promote a web-based application to address effective care coordination in the Medical Home Portal (p.
+22)

-• Strategy 6b: Promote Patient Centered Medical Homes for CYSHCN (p.
-28)
+• Strategy 6b: Encourage a Patient Centered Medical Homes-Kids’ System of Healthcare for CYSHN (p.
+22)

 Cross-Cutting/Community Health

-Priority 7: Adopt social determinants of health in MCH planning and practice (p.
-31)
+Priority 7: Adopt social determinants of health in MCH planning and practice to improve health equity (p.
+26)

 Our Programs